Primerica (NYSE:PRI) Price Target Raised to $140.00

-Primerica (NYSE:PRI) had its price target upped by Citigroup from $130.00 to $140.00 in a report released on Wednesday, The Fly reports.
-Citigroup’s price objective indicates a potential downside of 5.42% from the company’s previous close.
+Primerica (NYSE:PRI) had its price target increased by Citigroup from $130.00 to $140.00 in a report released on Wednesday, The Fly reports.

-A number of other brokerages have also recently weighed in on PRI.
-Morgan Stanley lifted their price target on shares of Primerica from $155.00 to $160.00 and gave the company an “overweight” rating in a research report on Thursday, February 11th.
-Truist lifted their price target on shares of Primerica from $155.00 to $165.00 in a research report on Monday, January 25th.
-Finally, Zacks Investment Research upgraded shares of Primerica from a “hold” rating to a “buy” rating and set a $161.00 price target for the company in a research report on Saturday, February 20th.
-Four analysts have rated the stock with a buy rating, Primerica presently has a consensus rating of “Buy” and an average target price of $155.00.
+Several other research analysts have also recently commented on the company.
+Morgan Stanley boosted their price target on Primerica from $155.00 to $160.00 and gave the stock an overweight rating in a research note on Thursday, February 11th.
+Truist boosted their price target on Primerica from $155.00 to $165.00 in a research note on Monday, January 25th.
+Finally, Zacks Investment Research upgraded Primerica from a hold rating to a buy rating and set a $161.00 price target on the stock in a research note on Saturday, February 20th.
+One research analyst has rated the stock with a hold rating and three have assigned a buy rating to the stock.
+Primerica currently has an average rating of Buy and an average target price of $156.83.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Kestra Private Wealth Services LLC boosted its stake in shares of Primerica by 3.7% in the fourth quarter.
-Kestra Private Wealth Services LLC now owns 2,446 shares of the financial services provider’s stock valued at $327,000 after purchasing an additional 87 shares during the period.
-Profund Advisors LLC lifted its stake in Primerica by 3.0% in the fourth quarter.
-Profund Advisors LLC now owns 3,185 shares of the financial services provider’s stock worth $427,000 after acquiring an additional 93 shares during the last quarter.
-WCM Investment Management LLC lifted its stake in Primerica by 0.3% in the fourth quarter.
-WCM Investment Management LLC now owns 65,838 shares of the financial services provider’s stock worth $8,818,000 after acquiring an additional 188 shares during the last quarter.
-New York State Teachers Retirement System lifted its stake in Primerica by 2.3% in the fourth quarter.
-New York State Teachers Retirement System now owns 8,877 shares of the financial services provider’s stock worth $1,189,000 after acquiring an additional 200 shares during the last quarter.
-Finally, Voya Financial Advisors Inc. lifted its stake in Primerica by 7.1% in the fourth quarter.
-Voya Financial Advisors Inc. now owns 3,041 shares of the financial services provider’s stock worth $407,000 after acquiring an additional 201 shares during the last quarter.
-89.00% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently bought and sold shares of the company.
+Harvest Fund Management Co.
+Ltd bought a new position in shares of Primerica during the fourth quarter valued at approximately $49,000.
+Wolff Wiese Magana LLC bought a new position in shares of Primerica during the fourth quarter valued at approximately $67,000.
+CI Investments Inc. grew its holdings in shares of Primerica by 473.8% during the fourth quarter.
+CI Investments Inc. now owns 809 shares of the financial services provider’s stock valued at $108,000 after purchasing an additional 668 shares during the last quarter.
+Sowell Financial Services LLC grew its holdings in shares of Primerica by 74.4% during the fourth quarter.
+Sowell Financial Services LLC now owns 1,013 shares of the financial services provider’s stock valued at $136,000 after purchasing an additional 432 shares during the last quarter.
+Finally, First Mercantile Trust Co. grew its holdings in shares of Primerica by 46.3% during the fourth quarter.
+First Mercantile Trust Co. now owns 1,346 shares of the financial services provider’s stock valued at $181,000 after purchasing an additional 426 shares during the last quarter.
+89.00% of the stock is owned by institutional investors.

 Primerica, Inc, together with its subsidiaries, provides financial products to middle-income households in the United States and Canada.
 The company operates in three segments: Term Life Insurance; Investment and Savings Products; and Corporate and Other Distributed Products.
 It underwrites individual term life insurance products.